Spectrum Considerations for Utilities

 By the end of this course, participants will be able to:

-Articulate the strategic importance of telecom for grid modernization
+Understand the strategic importance of telecom for grid modernization

 Understand the investment, risk, and regulatory dimensions of telecom planning